 We discussed these two periods at the beginning of this article.

-If Borrower (together with affiliates, if applicable) received PPP loans in excess of $2 million, check here: ☐
+If Borrower (together with affiliates, if applicable) received PPP loans in excess of $2 million, or Second Draw PPP Loans of $2 Million or More, check here: ☐

 Forgiveness Amount Calculation